ECC83 vs 12AX7: Same Tube Family?

 Need a Compatibility Check?

 Send your amplifier model, current tube label, and tube position through the contact page.
-If you are replacing a first-stage or phono tube, mention that so the order can be screened appropriately.
+If you are replacing a first-stage, phono, or studio-processor tube, mention that so the order can be screened appropriately.